 '''

 @Controller

 @RequestMapping("/rest")

 public class ConfigurationsEntityRetrievalController {

 @RequestMapping(value="/retrieveconf/{user_id}",method = RequestMethod.GET)

 public ResponseEntity<ConfSetEntityResource> retrieveGenPrefByUserId(

-@PathVariable Integer user id, SessionStatus status) {
+@PathVariable Integer user_id, SessionStatus status) {

 newUser = userProfileDao.findByUserProfileId(user id);

 if(engine == null) {loadengine();}

 else{ /do nothing, engine is already loaded / }

 matching_user_id = solveOuery(newUser);

 ConfigurationSettingsEntity entry;

 entry = service.retrieveConfSetByMatchingUserId(matching_user_id);

 if(entry != null)

 {

 entry.setUser_id(user_id);

 ConfSetEntityResource res = new

 ConfSetEntityResourceAsm().toResource(entry);

 matching_user_id=null;

 status.setComplete();

 return new ResponseEntity<ConfSetEntityResource>(res, HttpStatus.OK);

 } else {

-matching_user_id=null;
+matching user id=null;

 status.setComplete();

 return new

-ResponseEntity<ConfSetEntityResource>(HttpStatus.NOT FOUND);
+ResponseEntity<ConfSetEntityResource>(HttpStatus.NOT_FOUND);

-ł
+}

 }

 '''

 - 5. myCBR engine the engine uses the myCBR open source similarity retrieval tool core libraries, including methods for database access and case base construction and similarity-based case retrieval.
 The engine is instantiated and the solveQuery method for case retrieval is invoked by the Controller class.
 The case base is imported by the DatabaseImporter class directly for the PEARL database.
 DatabaseImporter class relies on an xml configuration file that stores the database connection string, defines the CBR concept of interest and maps existing database tables to CBR project attributes.
 The solveQuery method takes as an input an instance of the UserProfileModel class (defined in section 4.2 User Profile Model) and converts the class variables to CBR concepts attributes.
 The method invokes the appropriate case retrieval method, prepares and executes the case base query and retrieves the id of the best matching case. - 6.
-HTTP Response the controller returns the response directly to the client.
+Drools rule engine PEARL DSS adaptation rule engine is implemented with the use of the Drools business logic integration platform.
+The general Drools dependencies were added to the project from the Maven repository.
+Drools core is defined as Knowledge Is Everything (KIE) and is instantiated in the PearlRuleEngine class and invoked by the controller.
+As every Drools based project, PEARL rule engine module consists of rules, facts and knowledge session.
+Drools rules are defined in Drools native language and are stored in the